Scattering and induced false vacuum decay in the two-dimensional quantum Ising model: Discussion

 We studied the scattering of spin excitations in the 2D quantum Ising model using tree tensor networks.
 The ordered phase of the Ising model is particularly well-suited for probing inelastic processes, because its low-energy excitations can be interpreted as composite bound states.
 We characterized three distinct dynamical regimes: a perturbative elastic regime at small transverse fields; an intermediate regime where the dominant process produces pairs of magnons through an intermediate resonance; and a strongly inelastic regime at large transverse field, where we find a three-particle process involving the creation of two outward propagating particles along with an additional heavier excitation.
 We used local correlations to identify bound states of different shapes and sizes, and disentangled different scattering channels by measuring long-range correlations.

 Next, we simulated the scattering of true vacuum bubbles in a metastable false vacuum.
 We discovered a sharp dynamical transition between a conventional scattering regime and one where the collision induces a self-sustaining expansion of the true vacuum bubble.
-Calculations from quantum field theory show that this process should be exponentially suppressed.
-We indeed find that the threshold for inducing the false vacuum decay at small $g/J$ considerably exceeds the energy required to cross the potential barrier classically.
-This implies that the true vacuum bubble is hard to generate in the perturbative regime, but occurs as the non-perturbative coherent processes become available at larger $g/J$.
+We find that the threshold for inducing the false vacuum decay at small $g/J$ considerably exceeds the energy required to cross the potential barrier classically.
+This leads us to believe that the generation of the critical bubble is a collective non-perturbative process.
 The long-time dynamics of the bubble expansion is hard to capture classically, making this an interesting setting for quantum simulation beyond the reach of classical methods.
 Probing the expansion of the bubble would have implications for understanding the false vacuum decay beyond the perturbative regime but, more broadly, is a probe of collective coherent phenomena in correlated systems and thermalization dynamics of quantum metastable states~\cite{Yin2025}.

-From the methodological perspective, the presented work demonstrates the ability of tree tensor networks to simulate scattering dynamics on sizeable 2D lattices.
+From the methodological perspective, the presented work demonstrates that tree tensor networks can simulate scattering dynamics on sizeable 2D lattices.
 This success is related to the fact that the entanglement generated in the scattering process is reasonably structured in a way that can be captured by a TTN.
 This should hold true in a typical scattering setup, as long as the underlying vacuum is reasonably weakly entangled.
 This leads us to believe that equivalent simulations could be performed in more complex models, opening the door for general simulations of scattering in two spatial dimensions.

 Understanding scattering interactions in strongly-coupled lattice-gauge theories would elucidate mysteries related to the creation of matter and its confinement into composite states, while in condensed matter, scattering acts as a spectroscopic probe of the system and its excitations.
 There are interesting examples in the 2D Ising model already.
 The intertwined bands of vertical and horizontal 2-spin excitations can exhibit topological properties, which could be studied through the dynamics of wave packets~\cite{salerno2020interaction}.
 In the Bose-Hubbard model, phonon scattering in the superfluid phase could be used to probe the Higgs amplitude mode, giving direct access to the Higgs-phonon coupling~\cite{endres2012}.